LibreCAD/docs/getstart/configure.rst

 Application Preferences
 -----------------------

+In addition to the layout, LibreCAD has many preferences that will change other aspects of the appearance or behavior of the application.
 The preferences can be configured by selecting Options -> Application Preferences.
 Different elements of the preferences can be set; Appearance, Paths and Defaults.

 Appearance